(Disclosure: Some of the links below may be affiliate links)

 We have tried many brands (Pampers, Milette (Migros), My Baby (Coop), and Lupilu (Lidl)) and have found them to be extremely similar.
 The Migros, Coop, and Lidl brands are pretty cheap.
 In the end, we bought most of the time Lupilu diapers.
 They are working well and only cost about 14 cents per diaper.

-If you compare that to Pampers, which at best cost 25 to 30 cents a diaper, this is almost twice more expensive.
-When you consider that you will need up to 10 diapers a day, you can make some significant savings in the first months by not using Pampers (or other expensive brands).
+If you compare that to Pampers, which at best costs 25 to 30 cents a diaper, this is almost twice more expensive.
+When you consider that you will need up to 10 diapers a day, you can save significantly in the first months by not using Pampers (or other expensive brands).

 4. Buy second-hand gear